splitgraph/sgr/examples/dbt/README.md

 # Building Splitgraph datasets with dbt

-**Note that the Jaffle Shop repository that this example uses has been cleared out (https://github.com/fishtown-analytics/jaffle_shop).
-This example won't work completely.**

 The recommended way of building Splitgraph data images is [Splitfiles](../splitfiles) that offer Dockerfile-like caching, provenance tracking and efficient rebuilds.